thehapyone/NanoCamera/README.md

 Find here for full [CSI camera example](https://github.com/thehapyone/NanoCamera/tree/master/examples/CSI_camera.py)

 Python Example -
-Create CSI camera using default FPS=30, default image size: 640 by 480 and with no rotation (flip=0)
+Create a CSI camera using default FPS=30, default image size: 640 by 480 and with no rotation (flip=0)
 ```python
 import nanocamera as nano
 # Create the Camera instance for 640 by 480